Fairy Doors as a Parenting Tool

 So you and your kids make the best of your fairy and elf doors, follow these steps:

 Set the scene. my wee fairy door often magically appear sitting on the skirting, in a quiet nook of your child's bedroom, or perhaps on a shelf - anywhere that takes your fancy.
 It needs to be a practical space that can be easily seen when checking for notes and importantly leaving notes (aka from the fairies).
-If you have more than one child in separate bedrooms, you don't have to purchase one each, they can be placed in the hallway between rooms.
+If you have more than one child in separate bedrooms, here's a little money saver, you don't have to purchase one each, they can be placed in the hallway between rooms.
 Although, having their own door with personalised messages is seriously magical and super exciting.
 You know your kids and what would work best here.

 Decorate your door.
 We have bundles of accessories to choose from, whether your child loves gardens, the beach, picnics or whatever it maybe.
 You can also leave items and 'evidence' from your own back yard such as a trail of leaves and petals.
 Use our fairy foot print stencil to leave a magical fairy dust, sandy or dirt trail.